RicardoHS/ricardohs.github.io/content/blog/01_what_exactly_is_a_histogram/post.md

 These kinds of questions are what led to the creation of statistics.
 Before this, when it was necessary to model an aspect of reality for which all the factors involved were not known, it simply could not be solved.
 There was no way to express in mathematical language the idea of ​​picking up a random child on the street, looking in his pockets, and counting how many pieces of candy he had.
 And since there was no way to express this idea (to model it), then there was no way to study it.

 Why do I tell you all this?
 So that you become familiar with the idea of ​​modeling an aspect of reality (to which from now on we will call it "a process") and the importance it has in mathematics.
 In pure mathematics this is not really necessary, but in statistics it is vital to know that we are always modeling a process that we do not know everything about.
 In order to do such a thing, the only thing that we have managed to think as humankind is to make measurements in the process to obtain something that we call data.
 All of this is what we call the data generating process.
-Here is a diagram to sumarize it.
+Here is a diagram to summarize it.

 # Structure

  - The problem (most of the students does not really understand stats)
  - Definitions.
 What people usually said.
 What a histogram really is.
  - Concepts explanation. [data generating process, population, density function, sample, data, estimator]
  - What stats is.
-Why it is so usefull.
+Why it is so useful.
  - Histogram explanation
  - Conclusion.
 Now you know the Stats framework something taught on the first stat classes and something most stats students fails to understand.
 Now you know how to know if someone really understand this with one simple question.
 Now you are really prepared to correctly start learning stats.